mfarris9505/IS-608/Matt_Farris_Hwk3/README.md

 # Homework 3, Question 1

-For this question, we selected a single input for the shiny app.
+* PLEASE NOTE: THESE ONLY RUN IN THE BROWSER, NOT IN THE RSTUDIO BROWSER- I LEARNED THIS THE HARD WAY For this question, we selected a single input for the shiny app.
 We used the data source from github (copied directly for simpliciity) and subsetted the data to look only at 2010 data.
 We created 3 visuals for the data in 3 separate tab.